 - The importance of business travel regarding employee engagement and retention is set to increase as millennial and GenX employees will make up 75% of the workforce by 2030 (U.S. Bureau of Labor Statistics).

-Looking for some inspiration for your next corporate retreat?
-From the bustling streets of Las Vegas to a zen-inspired wellness break in Ibiza, check out our top destinations for your next company getaway.
+- Looking for some inspiration for your next corporate retreat?
+From the bustling streets of New York to a zen-inspired wellness break in Ibiza to an outdoor activity haven in Jackson Hole, check out our top destinations for your next company getaway.

 Make business travel simpler.
 Forever.